Computer Algebra and Material Design: Technical details

 The prediction by the character table can be verified.
 The electronic structure calculation is executed to the mismatched double allay of Na atoms: The two atoms are placed at $ \pm(1/4 a_x+1/8 a_y) $ in the unit cell with $a_x=(a,0,0),a_y=(0,4a,0),a_z=(0,0,5a)$ and $a=8.1$au.
 This computation affirms that every pair of eigenvalues at the boundary of the Brillouin zone shows the double-fold degeneracy.

 The above example is a simple one-dimensional model.
-For a non-symmorphic three dimensional crystal, the irreducible representation for the k-point at the boundary of the Brillouin zone can be computed in the similar way.
-For this purpose we should set up a super-cell structure, the periodicity of which should be equal to that of the wavefunction at the boundary k-point in consideration; the symmetry operations to be taken into account of must be confined to ones which fix the boundary k-point up to the periodicity of the old Brillouin zone of the small cell.
-(To consider the full symmetry of the new super-cell may be superfluous); the irreducible representation at $\Gamma$ point in the super-cell is mixture of the wavefunctions at $\Gamma$ point and the k-point in consideration, but we can distinguish them by the comparison of the character of the pure fractional translation.
-The example of the three dimensional case is the irreducible representation of diamond structure in the face-centered cell at X point $k_X=[0,2\pi/a,0](=1/2G_2+1/2G_3)$.
+For a non-symmorphic three-dimensional crystal, the irreducible representation for the k-point at the boundary of the Brillouin zone can be computed in a similar way.
+For this purpose we should set up a supercell structure; its periodicity should be equal to that of the wavefunction at the boundary k-point in consideration; the symmetry operations to be taken into account of must be confined to ones which fix the boundary k-point up to the periodicity of the old Brillouin zone of the small cell.
+(To consider the full symmetry of the new super-cell may be superfluous); the irreducible representation at the $\Gamma$ point in the supercell is the mixture of the wavefunctions at the $\Gamma$ point and the k-point in consideration, but we can distinguish them by the comparison of the character of the pure fractional translation.
+The example of the three-dimensional case is the irreducible representation of diamond structure in the face-centered cell at X point $k_X=[0,2\pi/a,0](=1/2G_2+1/2G_3)$.
 The necessary super-cell is the cubic unit cell.
 We can check this: the primitive lattice vectors in the cubic cell is expressed by those in the face-centered cell as $\hat{a}_1=a_1+a_2-a_3$, $\hat{a}_2=a_1-a_2+a_3$ and $\hat{a}_3=a_1+a_2-a_3$; so there are relations as $\hat{a}_1\cdot k_X=0$,$\hat{a}_2\cdot k_X=0$ and $\hat{a}_1\cdot k_X=2\pi$.
-These relations indicate that the wavefunction at $k_X$ in the face-centered cell fits itself into the cubic super-cell, in the sense that the translations by the primitive lattice vector in the cubic cell causes no phase shift in the wavefunction.
+These relations indicate that the wavefunction at $k_X$ in the face-centered cell fits itself into the cubic supercell, in the sense that the translations by the primitive lattice vector in the cubic cell causes no phase shift in the wavefunction.
 The symmetry operations for the small group at $k_X$ are constructed from those which fix $k_X$ ($k_X \rightarrow k_X$) and those which invert $k_X$ ($k_X \rightarrow -k_X$), due to the periodicity in the wave-number space.
 In contrast, the full symmetry operations in the cubic cell couples six wavefunctions at $[\pm 2\pi/a,0,0]$,$[0,\pm 2\pi/a,0]$,and $[0,0,\pm 2\pi/a]$.
 As the wave-vector $k_X$ cannot be fixed, the corresponding irreducible representation for the full symmetry is not adequate for the small group at $k_X$.
 (Elsewhere in this article, the point group of the full symmetry operations in the cubic unit cell is computed; from which the small group at $k_X$ can be derived as a subgroup.)